zoolanders/documentation/src/zooessentials/README.md

 ## Installation

-1. Download the package from [ZOOlanders Downloads](https://www.zoolanders.com/extensions/essentials) (a valid subscription is required).
+1. Download the package from the [ZOOlanders Site](https://www.zoolanders.com).
 2. In your site go to _Joomla!
 Extension Manager_ and use the **Upload Package File** option to upload and install the downloaded package.

 > If you have issues with the installation try the alternative **Install from Directory** method.
 Upload the unzipped package content into the `/tmp` folder, input the folder path and click on the Install button.